Why is this medication prescribed?

 - tell your doctor if you currently or have ever drunk large amounts of alcohol, used street drugs, or over-used prescription medications.
 Also tell your doctor if you have or have ever had depression, mood problems, suicidal thoughts or behavior; an irregular heartbeat; a heart attack; heart failure, or other heart problems; diabetic neuropathy (nerve damage caused by diabetes); or liver or kidney disease.

-- tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
+- tell your doctor if you are pregnant or plan to become pregnant.
 If you become pregnant while using lacosamide injection, call your doctor.

 - you should know that lacosamide injection may make you dizzy or drowsy and may cause blurred vision or problems with coordination and balance.
 Do not drive a car, operate machinery, or participate in activities requiring alertness or coordination until you know how this medication affects you.